Železná Ruda: History

 Železná Ruda was founded at the beginning of the 16th century as a mining town.
 After around 150 years, the iron ore stocks were extracted and iron production ended.
 Because quartz and limestone deposits were also located here, the town's industry reoriented to the glass industry.
 The first factory was built in 1624.
 The Alžbětín Glassworks was later one of the largest glassworks in the Bohemian Forest.
 In the second half of the 19th century, it was known mainly for plate glass.

 In 1874–1877, the railway was built.

-Its German population was expelled after 1945.
+The town's German population was expelled after 1945.

 Economy

 The local economy is very dependent on tourism because Železná Ruda is one of the most popular skiing centres of the Bohemian Forest, as well as a starting point for many hiking trips.
 The town has also gained a reputation as a hotspot for prostitution shortly after the Velvet Revolution.